 - Fan Disservice: The businessman spends much of the last five minutes nude, by which point he is severely overweight.
-As he is descending into Hell, there is even a brief shot of his wang.
+As he is descending into Hell, there is even a brief shot of his penis.

 - Gainax Ending: Does the man have a nightmare in which he goes to hell and is eaten by starving people?
 Or does he actually die, go to hell, and get eaten by starving people?

 - Jabba Table Manners: The man shovels entire roast pigs in his mouth.

 - Laser-Guided Karma: The man has a nightmare in which he descends to Hell and is eaten by a mass of desperate starving people.
 Either that, or he actually does die and descend to Hell and get eaten.

 - Maybe Magic, Maybe Mundane: It isn't clear if the man actually dies from his morbid obesity at the end and descends into Hell, or it's a Nightmare Sequence.
 The film ends abruptly with no answer either way.